The Importance of Sound Doctrine Pastor A. W. Weckeman (Revised 4/15/21)

 “For the time will come when they will not endure sound doctrine…” (2 Tim.
 4:3).
 That which was prophesied regarding the decline of sound doctrine has indeed come to pass in our day and is, in many ways, responsible for the current spiritual famine.

-Much of today’s Bible teaching is shallow, lacking the necessary “spiritual understanding” to perfect the saints for battle; leaving God’s people unable to discern and resist the forces of darkness working in and through our depraved, secular society.
+Much of today’s Bible teaching is shallow, lacking the necessary “spiritual understanding” to perfect and prepare the saints for battle, leaving God’s people unable to discern and resist the forces of darkness working in and through our depraved, secular society.

 For example, in our present self-centered culture, the doctrine of “self-denial” is a major stumbling block to spiritual growth.